awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OLS.md

 You can configure Label Security through the Oracle Enterprise Manager \(OEM\) Cloud Control\.
 Amazon RDS supports the OEM Cloud Control through the Management Agent option\.
 For more information, see [Oracle Management Agent for Enterprise Manager Cloud Control](Oracle.Options.OEMAgent.md)\.

-## Removing the Oracle Label Security Option<a name="Oracle.Options.OLS.Remove"></a>
+## Removing the Oracle Label Security option<a name="Oracle.Options.OLS.Remove"></a>

 You can remove Oracle Label Security from a DB instance\.

 To remove Label Security from a DB instance, do one of the following:
 + To remove Label Security from multiple DB instances, remove the Label Security option from the option group they belong to\.
 This change affects all DB instances that use the option group\.
 When you remove Label Security from an option group that is attached to multiple DB instances, all the DB instances are restarted\.
-For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
+For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + To remove Label Security from a single DB instance, modify the DB instance and specify a different option group that doesn't include the Label Security option\.
 You can specify the default \(empty\) option group, or a different custom option group\.
 When you remove the Label Security option, a brief outage occurs while your DB instance is automatically restarted\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ## Troubleshooting<a name="Oracle.Options.OLS.Troubleshooting"></a>